rodekruis/data-service-catalogue/docs/wl/site_suitability_assessment.md

 * assess the suitability of a site to host vaccination campaigns, considering factors such as population density and shelter options
 * help design a latrine based on the risk that it might pollute a water source.

-See more about our data and digital products & services in other thematic areas on [our website](https://510.global/), including the latest blog posts and case-studies.
+See more about our data and digital products & services in other thematic areas on **[our website](https://510.global/)**, including the latest blog posts and case-studies.

 ## Type of Assessments